SizzlRetrat/EXBOS/README.md

 drivers to EXBOS so it runs =)
-I am not bad at coding, its just i thought it would be fun to make a grade 1 coding operating system =)
-EXBOS is not finished =)
+I am not bad at coding, its just i thought it would be fun to make a grade 1 coding operating system =) set your BIOS/UEFI to open krnl.c so EXBOS will load =) EXBOS is not finished =)